unleashit/Universal-React-Redux-Node-Postgres-Portfolio/readme.md

 After you clone the project and configure the secrets, add a new docker network called jg: `docker network create jg`.
 Alternatively, you can modify docker-compose.yml to change it to a standard network which will get created automatically.
 It's external because of my particular needs.

 Next run `npm run build:docker` to build the images and install dependencies.
-Finally, run it with either `npm run dev` or `npm run prod`.
+Finally, run it with `npm run dev` to run in dev mode.

-If you want to add sample content, while the containers are running you can seed the database with `npm run seed`.
-Because user submitted content (images in this case) are gitignored, you must manually copy/move the images from /app/images/sample_portfolio into /public/images/portfolio so they can display.
+If you want to add sample content, while the containers are runnning you can seed the database with `npm run seed`.
+Because user submitted content (images in this case) are gitignored, you must manually copy the images from /app/images/sample_portfolio into /public/images/portfolio so they can display.

+### Production mode and environments

+You get both production and staging environments at the same time (two dbs and apps) by running `npm run prod`.
+To make it work you'll need to first add a production config and build the staging image or you'll get errors.
+To do this, create `config/.env.database-init.prod` and `config/.env.prod` (copy/change values from staging) and run `npm run build:docker:staging`.

+Note: for simplicity, dev mode shares the staging database.

-### Npm commands
+### Npm commands (partial)

-Note: if you don't have node installed, just copy and run the scripts from package.json.
+Note: node/npm not required.
+If you don't have them installed, just copy and run the scripts from package.json.

 `npm run dev` runs and streams the combined logs in dev mode with webpack and hot module replacement.
-To view in the browser, go to `http://localhost:3100`
+To view in the browser, go to `http://localhost:3200`

-`npm run prod` same as above but in production mode.

 `npm run dev:detached` starts the app in detached mode (no logs)

+`npm run prod` Launches both staging and prod environments at `http://localhost:3200` and `http://localhost:3100`

-`npm run logs` streams the log if the app is running in the background
+`npm run logs` streams the app logs if it's running in the background

+`npm run logs:prod` streams the combined logs in prod mode

-`npm run test` runs tests (app must already be running in dev mode)
+`npm run test` runs tests.
+App must already be running in dev mode

-`npm run build` runs webpack and rebuilds static assets within the image
+`npm run build` runs webpack and rebuilds static assets within the app container (dev mode)

-`npm run build:docker` runs `docker-compose build` to build/rebuild the docker images.
+`npm run build:docker` runs `docker-compose build` to build/rebuild the docker images for dev and prod environments.

+`npm run build:docker:staging` build/rebuild the staging environment.

-`npm run stop` and `npm run down` stops the app or stops plus deletes all containers respectively
+`npm run stop` and `npm run down` stops the app or stops plus deletes all containers respectively when in dev mode

-`npm run attach` attaches terminal to the app container
+`npm run attach` attaches terminal to the app container when in dev mode

-`npm run attach:db` attaches and logs into the database
+`npm run attach:db` attaches and logs into the dev(staging) database

-`npm run seed` runs `db:seed:all` via sequelize-cli to seed the database
+`npm run seed` runs `db:seed:all` via sequelize-cli to seed the dev(staging) database

-`npm run stats` analyzes dependencies and runs webpack-bundle-analyzer
+`npm run stats` analyzes dependencies and runs webpack-bundle-analyzer in dev mode

 ### Administration and Login
 To access the admin to manage chats or the portfolio, you need to add a user and then elevate its access level.
 To create a user, just go to `/signup` and create it.
 To elevate the user, log into the DB with `npm run attach:db` and change the `accesslevel` field of your new user to 3.
 Now you can login at `/login` with the user and have administrator access to the control panel.